mlk2991/anonymous/README.rst

 ..
 TODO: add as footnote
-\* even if they might seem insignificant at first glance (e.g. an innocuous picture you liked on twitter) might haunt you down the line
+\* even if they might seem insignificant at first glance (e.g. an innocuous picture you liked on twitter), they might still haunt you down the line

 3.5 Avoid closed-source software, especially anything Google-related
 --------------------------------------------------------------------